Two-dimensional off-lattice Boltzmann model for van der Waals fluids with variable temperature: Planar interface

-Further investigations performed with $\delta s=1/1024,\delta t=10^{-6}$ and three values of the wall temperature are shown in Figure \ref{spurious}.
-As seen in Figure \ref{spurious} the magnitude of the spurious velocity is larger when the wall temperature is lower and the density gradient in the interface region increases.
-In the stationary state the local maxima of the temperature difference $\Delta T$ are below $1.0\%$ of the wall temperature $T_w$.
+Figure~\ref{fig:profiles} shows the density, temperature and velocity profiles at various values of the wall temperature $T_w$ when $\delta s = 1/320$, $\delta t = 2\times 10^{-4}$, $\sigma = 10^{-4}$ and $\tau=5\times 10^{-3}$.
+The magnitude of the spurious velocities is less than $10^{-4}$, while the maximum temperature difference is smaller than $5 \times 10^{-4}$ even at $T_w = 0.74$.
+It can also be seen that for lower values of $T_w$, the density gradient along the interface, and hence the amplitude of the spurious velocity and the temperature difference increase, as already observed in Refs.~\cite{gonnellaPRE2007,cristeaijmpc2003}.